-Consider a Fashion degree if you love to design, create, and are prepared to work hard to make something special.
+Consider a Fashion degree if you love to design, create and want to make something special.

 - What do graduates do and earn?

 Fashion is the study of popular styles and the global fashion industry.
 It covers clothing, footwear, accessories, makeup, body piercing, furniture and more.
-Degree courses look at the design, manufacturing and marketing of items for a range of different sectors, and the impact they make across the world.
+Degree courses look at the design, manufacturing, and marketing of items for a range of different sectors and their impact across the world.

 Courses aren't just about creating the next celebrity trend.
 You could study costume design, textiles, styling, buying, journalism and a whole variety of other areas.